entropia/vaporlight/vaporware/daemon/README.rst

 First, you have to authenticate yourself using the auth command and a 16-byte access token.
+Shorter tokens are to be padded with 0x00 bytes.
 Tokens have a priority defined in the server config which determines rendering order::